poiyomi/PoiyomiDocs/docs/general/locking.md

 | `_EmissionColor`          | ✔️ | [Emission 0 Color](/docs/special-fx/emission.md#emission-color) |
 | `_EmissionMap_ST`         | ❌ | [Emission 0 Map Tiling/Offset](/docs/special-fx/emission.md#emission-map) |

-### Non-Animatable Properties
+## Non-Animatable Properties

 Some properties cannot be animated at runtime in the same way as most, due to the way they function.
 You may be able to create keyframes that change these properties, but they will not work at runtime.

 To adjust these properties at runtime, you'll need to create different materials with the different settings.
-These can then be animated to change on the material, though be advised that there are issues with animating material slots on a renderer - notably, the slot labelled "Element 4" cannot be animated without the slot labelled "Material 2" changing[^2].
+These can then be animated to change on the material, <s>though be advised that there are issues with animating material slots on a renderer - notably, the slot labeled "Element 4" cannot be animated without the slot labeled "Material 2" changing[^2].</s> ***As of Unity 2022, this issue has been fixed.
+You can do Material Swaps without issues in Unity 2022.***

-#### Section Header Checkboxes
+### Section Header Checkboxes

 ![Section Header Checkbox](/img/general/locking_section-header-checkbox.png)

-These section checkboxes signal the shader to add and remove code, and cannot be animated at runtime.
+These section checkboxes signal the shader to add and remove code. **Thus, they cannot be animated at runtime whatsoever**.

 If you want to toggle the effect of a section, use a property that controls the overall effect.
+For example,
-For example, to disable **Color Adjust**, you could animate the settings to their default values.
-To disable a **Decal**, animate the *Alpha* value to `0`.
+- To disable **Color Adjust**, you could animate the settings to their default values.
+- To disable a **Decal**, animate the *Alpha* value to `0`.

-#### Keyword Toggle Checkboxes
+### Keyword Toggle Checkboxes

 These include anything that toggles a [Keyword](https://docs.unity3d.com/Manual/shader-keywords.html), which is generally reserved for large changes in features, or the addition of texture slots.
 These also add and remove code from the shader, and cannot be animated at runtime.